Society Islands – Tahaa

 Copra drying in the sun.
 Bora Bora in the background.

-98 thoughts on “Society Islands – Tahaa
+One thought on “Society Islands – Tahaa

 1. Great to hear from you again.
 Pity you had to come home.
 Blogs fantastic; but suddenly, and shatteringly the imminent, and all pervasive ever present danger intrudes !!